Manifold Learning by Mixture Models of VAEs for Inverse Problems: Chart Learning by Mixtures of VAEs

 By summing up over all $i$, we approximate the negative log likelihood function by the loss function

 in order to train the parameters $\Theta=(\theta_k)_{k=1}^K$ of the mixture of VAEs.
-Finally, this loss function is then optimized with a stochastic gradient based optimizer like Adam \cite{KB2014}.
+Finally, this loss function is then optimized with a stochastic gradient based optimizer like Adam \citep{KB2014}.

-\begin{remark}[Lipschitz Regularization] In order to stabilize the training, we add in the first few training epochs a regularization term which penalizes the Lipschitz constant of the decoders $D_k$ and of the normalizing flows $\mathcal T_k$ in the latent space.
+\begin{remark}[Lipschitz regularization] In order to represent the local structure of the manifold and to stabilize the training, we would like to avoid that two points that are close in the latent distribution have too large a distance in the data space.
+This corresponds to regularizing the Lipschitz constant of the decoders $D_k$ and of the normalizing flows $\mathcal T_k$.
 More precisely, for some small $\sigma>0$, we add the regularization term